mdnasirulhaque/xsdmapper/README.md

 - **Transformation Logic**: Apply transformations to your mappings, such as converting text to uppercase or concatenating fields.
 - **Live XML Preview**: Instantly preview a sample of the transformed XML output based on your current mappings and transformations.
 - **XSLT Generation**: Automatically generate and download a valid XSLT file that represents your defined mappings, ready for use in any XML transformation workflow.
+- **Manage Submitted Requests**: View a history of all submitted mapping requests, with capabilities to search by ID and filter by status.
+- **Reusable Configurations**: Save and manage your mapping configurations to reuse them in future projects.
 - **Interactive UI**: A modern and responsive interface built with interactive elements to make the mapping process smooth and efficient.

 ## 🚀 Tech Stack